pulp/pulp-cli/README.md

 ## Contributing

+### Pulp CLI feedback & thank you

+If you take the time to evaluate, test, or build your own CLI commands, please complete [this survey](https://forms.gle/ca1nxVVkNivEeE5m8), and we will gladly ship you some SWAG!

 ### Code conventions
 `pulp-cli` comes with python type annotations and black code formatting.
 To verify your code please run `black`, `flake8`, `shellcheck`, and `mypy`.